TOEFL 2026 Scoring: How to Get 25+ on Writing

 What score do I need for universities?

-Most universities require 22-25+ on writing.
-Top programs may require 25-28+.
+Most universities still publish writing requirements on the prior 0-30 scale: typically 22-25+, with top programs at 25-28+.
 Check your target school's specific requirements, as they vary.

 Can I see my individual task scores?

-Your score report shows your overall Writing section score (0-30).
+Your score report shows your overall writing band (1.0-6.0, in half-point increments); the 0-30 section score is the previous reporting format.
 Individual task scores are not typically provided, though score descriptors indicate your performance level.

 What's the difference between section score (1-6) and the 0-30 scale?

 Individual tasks are scored on a 0-5 scale.
-These three scores are averaged to get your task average, which converts to a section score of 1-6.
-The section score is then converted to the 0-30 scale for final reporting.
-For example, a section score of 4.5 roughly equals 22-24 on the 0-30 scale.
+These three scores are averaged to get your task average, which converts to a section band of 1-6, reported in half-point increments.
+Since January 21, 2026, that band is what appears on your score report.
+The 0-30 scale is the prior reporting format: a section band of 4.5 roughly equals 22-24 on the old scale, which is still useful for comparing against requirements published before the change.

 TOEFL Writing Scores: Common Questions